ravendb/ravendb/.github/pull_request_template.md

 ### Testing by RavenDB QA team

 - This change requires a special QA testing due to possible performance or resources usage implications (CPU, memory, IO).
 Please mark the issue on YouTrack using `QA Required` tag.
+- No special testing by RavenDB QA team is needed

 ### Is there any existing behavior change of other features due to this change?